 - detection and treatment of cerebral haemorrhage

 - detection and treatment of cerebral aneurysm

 - detection and treatment of carotid artery or vertebral artery lesions

 - cerebral small vessel disease

-Unfortunately, non-vascular focused applications, for example those focusing on rehabilitation or the consequences of stroke, non-angiogenic brain tissue regeneration or non-vascular neuroscience will not be considered.
+Unfortunately, non-vascular focused applications (those focusing on rehabilitation or the consequences of stroke for example), non-angiogenic brain tissue regeneration or non-vascular neuroscience will not be considered.

 The award is for up to five years.

 Initially, outline applications will be reviewed by representatives from the Stroke Association and the British Heart Foundation.
 If shortlisted, full applications will go through an external and further internal peer-review process.

 The award amount is a maximum of £1.5 million.